 AJ Park Law Limited, Wellington

-Matt is a partner in the engineering and information communication technology team.
+Matt is a principal in the engineering and information communication technology team.
 Matt specialises in protecting, registering and licensing patents in the computer and information technology fields.
 Matt is also a copyright specialist.

 Matt is the co-chair of the Wellington engineering and information communication technology team.
 As part of this role, Matt: